Adapt or Regress: Rate-Memory-Compatible Spatially-Coupled Codes: Experimental Results

 In Fig.~\ref{fig:perf1}, we show the frame error rate (FER) performance of RMC-SC and SF-SC codes designed with the first parameter group over the AWGNC.
 The results demonstrate remarkable performance gains achieved via our RMC-SC codes with respect to SF-SC codes.
 In particular, at SNR $-0.3$ dB, RMC-SC Code~1.0 achieves an FER performance gain of about $3.73$ orders of magnitude compared with SF-SC Code~1.0.
 RMC-SC Code~1.0 also offers a gain of about $0.31$ dB relative to SF-SC Code~1.0 at FER $\approx1.50\times10^{-5}$.
 Moreover, at SNR $-0.4$ dB, RMC-SC Code~1.1 achieves an FER performance gain of about $2.07$ orders of magnitude compared with SF-SC Code~1.1.
 RMC-SC Code~1.1 also offers a gain of about $0.13$ dB relative to SF-SC Code~1.1 at FER $\approx1.44\times10^{-5}$.

-In Fig.~\ref{fig:perf2}, we present the FER performance of RMC-SC and SF-SC codes designed with the second parameter group over the binary symmetric channel (BSC).
+In Fig.~\ref{fig:perf2}, we present the FER performance of RMC-SC and SF-SC codes designed with the second parameter group (longer codes) over the binary symmetric channel (BSC).
 The results validate the remarkable performance gains RMC-SC codes offer with respect to SF-SC codes.
 At crossover probability $0.031$, RMC-SC Code~2.0 achieves an FER performance gain of about $4.92$ orders of magnitude compared with SF-SC Code~2.0.
 Furthermore, at crossover probability $0.034$, RMC-SC Code~2.1 achieves an FER performance gain of about $2.42$ orders of magnitude compared with the SF-SC Code~2.1.

 Unlike SF-SC codes, RMC-SC codes are optimized at~each design stage, which justifies the significant cycle-count reductions and remarkable performance gains they offer.
 When the memory is $m_s$, RMC-SC Codes~1.2 and 2.2 are quite close to SF-SC Codes~1.2 and 2.2, respectively, in terms of performance.
-More intriguingly, RMC-SC codes may slightly outperform SF-SC codes even in this case.
-We suggest that the reason behind such phenomenon is the CN degree distributions offered by RMC-SC codes as implied by Fig.~\ref{fig:gd_dist}.
-This matter requires further investigation with additional tools.
+Intriguingly, RMC-SC codes may slightly outperform SF-SC codes even in this case.

+We suggest that an additional reason behind the performance gains offered by our RMC-SC codes is their CN degree distributions as implied by Fig.~\ref{fig:gd_dist}.
+To demonstrate that, we performed first-order threshold analysis based on VN and CN degree distributions for RMC-SC and SF-SC codes with the second group of parameters in two different settings \cite{urbanke_de,bazzi_de}.
+The first setting has the BSC along with the Gallager A decoder, while the second setting has the binary erasure channel (BEC) along with the peeling decoder.
+As shown in Table~\ref{table_de}, density evolution analysis reveals up to $14.55\%$ threshold gain in the first setting and up to $7.31\%$ threshold gain in the second setting achieved by our RMC-SC codes over SF-SC codes.
+These gains are consistent with those reported via the FER performance plots in Fig.~\ref{fig:perf1} and Fig.~\ref{fig:perf2}, but also with different channels or/and decoders.

-Lastly, we evaluate the hardware savings resulting from using our RMC-SC codes compared with using three distinct SC codes.
-Our computations here are based on the percentage of $1$'s in the protograph base matrices.
-For the first parameter group, the hardware reduction is $55.28\%$.
-For the second parameter group, the hardware reduction is $54.88\%$.
+Lastly, we evaluate the hardware savings that result from using our RMC-SC codes compared with using three distinct SC codes with no reconfiguration.
+The encoding-decoding complexity is dictated by the number of edges in the graph representation of the code.
+The comparison is against SC codes that have the same total number of edges in their graphs as our RMC-SC codes.
+Conveniently, our computations here are based on the number of $1$'s in the protograph base matrices.
+Let that number be $T_{x.y}$ for RMC-SC Code~$x.y$.
+Then, the hardware reduction, percentage-wise, is given by:

+For the first parameter group ($x=1$), the hardware reduction is $55.28\%$.
+For the second parameter group ($x=2$), the hardware reduction is $54.88\%$.